ConceptJunkie/CoolNumbers/README.md

 ## 50th_mersenne_prime.txt

 The 50th Mersenne Prime was discovered recently.
 It took rpn about an hour to calculate the whole thing out.
+I'm wondering if using numpy arrays instead of lists can improve this performance.

 ## 10_x_primes.txt